 Where: Richmont Graduate University / Atlanta Campus / 1900 The Exchange SE, Suite 100

-Dr. Jana Pressley is the Director of Education and Professional Development at the Trauma Center at Justice Resource Institute.
+Dr. Jana Pressley is the Director of Trauma Training and Development at the Trauma Center at Justice Resource Institute.
 At the Trauma Center, Dr. Pressley oversees the postdoctoral fellowship and advanced clinical practicum training programs, as well as the annual Certificate Program in Traumatic Stress Studies.
 Additionally, Dr. Pressley holds a clinical role as a therapist and supervisor.
 Her research interests are focused on the experience of court-involved youth and adults who have experienced relational trauma in the midst of chronic poverty, community violence, and racial oppression.
 She is also involved in research and training related to the impact of complex trauma history on adult spirituality and meaning-making.
 Dr. Pressley teaches trauma-related courses at the graduate level, and has designed and implemented trauma counseling specialization courses for graduate programs in close collaboration with the Trauma Center senior leadership.
 She is a national trainer and consultant in both the ARC and Component-Based Psychotherapy (CBP) treatment model.
 Dr. Pressley was formerly the Director of Clinical Training and Associate Professor in the Clinical Psychology doctoral program at Wheaton College Graduate School, and she currently serves as Adjunct Associate Professor at Richmont Graduate University in the trauma certificate track.

 Topic: This introductory seminar will focus on the impact of trauma exposures on the developing child, and ways these impacts may continue to manifest through the lifespan.
 The course will include a review of normative development, and impact of trauma on developmental tasks; an overview of the attachment system and variations in attachment formation; and a discussion of the functional nature of behaviors.
 Implications for treatment will be briefly discussed.